-7. All estate, inheritance, and other death taxes attributable to the Gift because of its inclusion in a Donor's taxable estate shall not be apportioned against any part of the Gift or otherwise against the Fund, but shall be paid from that part of the deceased Donor's estate (other than the Gift) which is subject to tax.
+- of its inclusion in a Donor's taxable estate shall not be apportioned against any part of the Gift or otherwise against the Fund, but shall be paid from that part of the deceased Donor's estate (other than the Gift) which is subject to tax.
 Donors agree to keep in effect valid wills that direct the payment of all such taxes attributable to the Gift from that part of the deceased Donor's estate (other than the Gift) which is subject to tax.
 In the event that a Donor fails to keep such a valid will in force, Trustee shall, upon the death of such Donor, introduce this agreement as a contract to make a will in the appropriate court and take all necessary steps to secure its enforcement.
-In the event that any such taxes are imposed against the Fund by reason of the death of the first Donor to die, the interest of the surviving Donor in the deceased Donor's interest shall take effect only if the surviving Donor furnishes the funds for payment; otherwise, the deceased Donor shall be deemed to have revoked the life interest of the surviving Donor, and an amount equal to onehalf of the value of the Units allocated to the Gift shall be removed from the Fund and distributed to CCS.

-8. This agreement may be amended or modified only by compliance with the limitations set forth in Section 10 of the Trust Agreement.
+In the event that any such taxes are imposed against the Fund by reason of the death of the first Donor to die, the interest of the surviving Donor in the deceased Donor's interest shall take effect only if the surviving Donor furnishes the funds for payment; otherwise, the deceased Donor shall be deemed to have revoked the life interest of the surviving Donor, and an amount equal to one-half of the value of the Units allocated to the Gift shall be removed from the Fund and distributed to CCS. - 8.
+This agreement may be amended or modified only by compliance with the limitations set forth in Section 10 of the Trust Agreement.